intro-graphics/team-project-cancel-covid/README.md

 ### Introduction

 Our project idea was to create a room with objects you could smash over and over.
-We’re basically taking the idea of a rage room (rooms that people pay to use to smash fake objects for anger therapy) but trying to implement it in a virtual game.
+We’re basically taking the idea of a rage room (rooms that people pay to use to smash objects for anger therapy) but trying to implement it in a virtual environment.
+For starters, this means using multiple complex features, such as physics, collision detection, and a shattering effect of the initial object.
+The shattering effect would have yielded much potential if we could have expanded to using multiple different frameworks such as three.js or perhaps integrated Blender into tiny-graphics.js.

 ![](doc/room.png)